-During spring 2003, water again has been flowing into this marsh, the inundated area has increased, and vegetation appears to be regrowing.
+During spring 2003, water has been flowing into this marsh again, the inundated area has increased, and vegetation appears to be regrowing.

-Ministry of Water Resources, MoWR, and Center of Restoration of the Iraqi Marshland, CRIM, proposed and design two hydraulic structures to control and develop the hydraulic and then the environmental conditions of the marsh.
+Ministry of Water Resources, MoWR, and Center of Restoration of the Iraqi Marshland, CRIM, proposed and design two hydraulic structures, on the marsh feeders, and eight outlets to control and develop the hydraulic and environmental conditions of the marsh.

 Restoration and conserving the ecological system of this marsh required continuous monitoring and control to the hydrological and water quality conditions in this marsh.

-Hydrological routing was used estimate the hydrological to conditions within the marsh for the before constructing Present. the proposed hydraulic structures, and Future. after constructing the proposed hydraulic structures. conditions.
+Hydrological routing was used to estimate the hydrological conditions within the marsh for the Present, before constructing the proposed hydraulic structures, and Future, after constructing the proposed hydraulic structures, conditions.
 The salt mass-balance equation was used to estimate the required inflow and outflow discharges for reducing the effect of evapotranspiration on the marsh water-quality.